 This course covers macro and micro development models and issues.
-The course the larger array of development theories, models and the different aspects of economic development.
-It tries to cover topics related inequality, development models, and the different dimensions related to economic development like institutions, trade, education, agriculture and international aid.
-By doing so, the course indicates how development efforts bring adequate nutrition, health services and education.
+The course covers the larger array of development theories, models and the different aspects of economic development.
+The course explores topics related to inequality, development models, and the different dimensions related to economic development like institutions, trade, education, agriculture, and international aid.
+By doing so, the course indicates how development efforts bring adequate nutrition, health services, and education.